-The SEM images in Figure 3 are the morphologies of the SiAg samples etched for 0 (a, SiAg), 15 (b, SiAg-15), 30 min (c, SiAg-30), and 60 min (d, SiAg-60).
-The SiAg-60 shown here is the SEM image of the sample with electrodeposited Ag NPs.
+The SEM images in Figure 3 are the morphologies of the SiAg samples etched for 0 (a, SiAg), 15 (b, SiAg-15), 30 min (c, SiAg-30), and the energy dispersive x-ray diffraction spectrum of the sample SiAg-30 (d, SiAg-30 EDS).
+The SEM image of the SiAg-60 was also obtained (not shown here) from the sample with electrodeposited Ag NPs followed by 60 min etching.
 All SEM images were taken looking down onto the <100> plane of each sample.
 In Figure 3a, the uniform distribution of Ag NPs is shown by the white dots.
-The darker shades of black shown in Figure 3 b-d indicate porosity on the Si.
+The darker shades of black shown in Figure 3 b-c indicate porosity on the Si.
 This shows the formation of tunnels downward towards the Si substrate.
 The wider and longer shades of black illustrates the combination of multiple tunnels as described previously.
 Furthermore, the bright white dots are the tips of the SiNWs.
-To verify the chemical composition of the SiNWs/Si/SiNWs nanostructure, the insert images on Figure 3 show the results of the qualitative analysis of the elements using the EDS technique.
+To verify the chemical composition of the SiNWs/Si/SiNWs nanostructure, Figure 3d is shown, which represents the results of the qualitative analysis of the elements using the EDS technique.
 This EDS figure confirms that Ag elements were attached to the Si surface before etching on all samples.
 All samples show similar counts of Ag to Si except for SiAg-30 which is due to the improper removal of Ag dendrites from the surface during post treatment and/or excess Ag+ ions were present in the solution that were released by the SiAg-15 sample, since both were etched in the same solution in the same time.

-The SEM image in Figure 4 is the morphology of the sample that was etched for 60 mins after chemically depositing Ag NPs (SiAg).
-The insert EDS image in Figure 4 shows no Ag elements and confirms the oxidative nanostructure on the surface of the Si.
-This indicates the possibility that the Ag NPs did not fully bond onto the Si substrate causing the Ag NPs to deposit into the H_2O_2 and HF solution during the etching process.
-The 60 min etching time could too cause the SiNWs to break off from the Si substrate dissolving into the etching solution.
+The SEM image in Figure 4(a) is the morphology of the sample that was etched for 60 mins after chemically depositing Ag NPs (SiAg).
+The EDS results in Figure 4(b) shows no Ag elements and confirms the oxidative nanostructure on the surface of the Si.
+This indicates the possibility that the Ag NPs did not fully bond onto the Si substrate causing the Ag NPs to deposit into the H2O2 and HF solution during the etching process.
+The 60 min etching time could cause the SiNWs to break off from the Si substrate dissolving into the etching solution.
+In view of the morphology formation mechanism, we believe that it is due to the oxidization of silicon.
+The Si loses electron and some of the Si dissolved into the solution.
+Therefore, some etching pits and plates shown in Figure 4(a).
+That is the explanation of the facets formation in the SEM image.
+In Figure 4(b), the EDS analysis of this sample is shown.
+The major element is Si.
+There are Al and C peaks, which is due to the signals from the sample holder and the conductive carbon tape.
+O peak is also observed.
+The EDS results confirm that no Ag is present due to the oxidization.

-Figure 3 Morphological SEM images from top-view, looking down onto the SiNWs, of (a) SiAg, (b) SiAg-15, (c) SiAg-30, and (d) SiAg-60.
-The insets are the EDS analysis results.
+Figure 3 Morphological SEM images from top-view, looking down onto the SiNWs, of (a) SiAg, (b) SiAg-15, (c) SiAg-30, and (d) EDS of SiAg-30.